1. icon-arrow-left

 According to Dr. Prasad, the two mainstays of treatment have historically been radiation and surgery.

 “That is how about 95% of men in the United States have been treated for prostate cancer for the past five decades,” he says.
-“Today, robotic proctectomies are the standard of care.
-Atlantic Health was among the first in the first to use robotic surgery.
-Typically, patients go home the same day they have their surgery and need only over-the-counter pain relievers.”
+“Today, for surgery, robotic proctectomy is the standard of care with focal therapy being an option for selected patients as well.
+Atlantic Health has been a leader in both focal therapy and robotic surgery.
+Typically, for these surgical procedures, patients go home the same day they have their surgery and need only over-the-counter pain relievers.”

 Who is at risk for prostate cancer?

 The risk of developing prostate cancer increases with age.
-This is especially true for men over 40 who have a family history of prostate cancer in a first-degree relative and men over the age of 45 who have a family history of hormonal cancer.
+This is especially true for men over 40 who have a family history of prostate cancer in a first-degree relative and men over the age of 45 who have a family history of other hormonal cancers such as breast cancer or ovarian cancer.

 “We're learning that if a man’s mother had breast cancer or ovarian cancer, there could be a hormonal link to prostate cancer,” says Dr. Prasad.
 “It turns out that prostate cancer is in a family of hormonal cancers.
 Having a mother with a history of ovarian cancer in her forties is important for a man to be aware of and could indicate he needs to come see us sooner.”